drhaz/drhaz.github.io/_pages/about.md

 ## Outside work

-I enjoy photography, running, sailing, and other things.
+I enjoy photography, swimming, sailing, traveling, and many other things.

-### Contact:
-If you want to leave a message, I can receive pgp encrypted messages.
-Feel free to fetch my <a href="/static/0BDD9EB4.asc"> pgp public key</a>.

-I also exist on <a rel="me" href="https://mastodon.social/@orangejacket">Mastodon</a>

 ### What is that bridge on the top of the site?